Skip to content

 Minimal Configuration

-These are the minimum required properties to enable OAuth for AMI.
+These are the minimum required properties to enable OAuth for 3forge.
 For detailed information on each property and additional properties, see the properties section below.

 # Set the SSO plugin to be OAuth 2.0